 Camp Hahobas Scout Reservation is a 120 acre Scout Camp, owned by the Pacific Harbors Council, Boy Scouts of America.
-It is located near Tahuya, WA, above the Hood Canal, and is open for year-round weekend camping starting in the summer of 2021.
+It is located near Tahuya, WA, above the Hood Canal.

 About Camp Hahobas